HashemKhalifa/webpack-react-boilerplate/readme.md

 # # Webpack react minimal boilerplate

 > Minimal webpack and react boilerplate using latest version of react and babel as well as jest and enzyme for more details about technologies used. [click](#technologies-used)

----
+> live reload ;)

 ### Table of contents